ransome1/sleek/README.md

 All classic todo.txt attributes are supported and enhanced by additional features.
 Creating todos is straightforward, and tag-based filtering in tandem with highly customisable grouping and smart full-text search allows for rapid information retrieval.
 Completed todos can be hidden or archived into separate done.txt files.
 Easy integration with other todo.txt apps is facilitated by continuously scanning todo.txt files for changes.

 sleek is available for Windows, macOS and Linux, and in several languages.
-[For more detailed information, please refer to the sleek wiki](https://github.com/ransome1/sleek/wiki).
+[Screenshots can be found here](https://github.com/ransome1/sleek/wiki/Screenshots).
+For more detailed information, [please refer to the sleek wiki](https://github.com/ransome1/sleek/wiki).

 ### ❤️ Sponsor sleek
 Pushing sleek to the Apple and Microsoft app stores creates annual costs.
 You can help covering these by [sponsoring the project](https://github.com/sponsors/ransome1).